Top Organizational Skills: Examples and How To Develop Them

 As you develop an organizational plan, you may first want to set career goals you’d like to meet.
 You can do this by brainstorming a list of projects or tasks you’d like to complete.
 These can be items previously assigned by a supervisor or they can be self-improvement goals you set for yourself.
 An example may be creating a better departmental training process for new employees.

 List these goals and note how long each of them may take to accomplish.
-Some of these goals may take months to achieve while others might involve smaller tasks that could be completed in a shorter period of time.
+Some of these goals may take months to achieve while others might involve smaller tasks that could be completed in a shorter period.

 You can now take this to-do list and begin organizing it based on priority.
 Place the most important tasks with upcoming deadlines at the top of the list.
 These are the tasks you should complete before the others.
 Prioritizing tasks ensures that you get things done in the right order that achieves maximum efficiency.
 If you notice an abundance of tasks or that some fall outside of your core responsibilities, determine if you can delegate any to other team members.